-The City Administrator, with notification to the City Council, determines any severance benefit for employees depending on the situation.
-Severance agreements will be vetted and established in accordance with the City Attorney's office and/or other appropriate counsel whose termination is unrelated to performance.
-Severance pay benefits will only apply to regular full-time employees.
+The City Administrator, determines any severance benefit for employees depending on the situation.
+Severance agreements will be vetted and established in accordance with the City Attorney's office and/or other appropriate counsel

 504 PAY ADVANCES

 The City does not provide pay advances.